dotwebstack/dotwebstack-framework/docs/backend/postgres.md

 ### Context fields

 It is optional to define context fields.
 Context fields are common to all objects within the query.
-A practical application for context fields is time traveling within a bi-temportal datamodel.
+A practical application for context fields is time traveling within a bi-temporal datamodel.

 If there are context fields defined in the configuration, data for each object will be retrieved with an context table function named `<table>_ctx` with the context parameters in natural order.